Najib Mikati: Political career

 After being appointed Minister of Public Works and Transport on 4 December 1998, Mikati was elected to the Lebanese parliament from his hometown of Tripoli in 2000, outpolling Omar Karami, who was elected from the same multimember constituency.
-As a parliamentarian, Mikati retained his cabinet position and developed a reputation as a moderately pro-Syrian politician with a normal relationship with Syrian president Bashar Assad.
-Later Mikati was made transportation minister and became an ally of then Lebanese president Emile Lahoud, supporting the extension of his term in 2004.
+As a parliamentarian, Mikati retained his cabinet position and developed a reputation as a moderately pro-Syrian politician with a normal relationship with Syrian president Bashar al-Assad.
+Later Mikati was made transportation minister and became an ally of then Lebanese president Émile Lahoud, supporting the extension of his term in 2004.

 He is considered a compromise figure, not being close to any particular political bloc.
 He is one of the leaders of the Sunni community.
 He himself denies any closeness to Hezbollah and describes himself as a liberal, emphasizing his background in business to reassure the United States.

 First premiership

 Mikati was a perennial candidate for Lebanon's prime ministry since 2000, finally taking the office upon the resignation of Omar Karami on 13 April 2005.
 During negotiations to form a government, Mikati emerged as a consensus candidate.
 Mikati acted as a caretaker premier.
 He is the leader of the solidarity bloc, which has had two seats in the Lebanese parliament since 2004.
 He also created the centrist movement and ideology in Lebanon and the Arab world, for which he has held many international conferences in Lebanon.
-In the general elections of 2009, Mikati won again a seat from Tripoli, being a member of the centrist groups in the Lebanese parliament.
+In the general election of 2009, Mikati won again a seat from Tripoli, being a member of the centrist groups in the Lebanese parliament.

 Second premiership

-On 24 January 2011, the March 8 alliance, specifically Hezbollah, Michel Aoun and Walid Jumblatt, nominated Mikati to become prime minister.
+On 24 January 2011, the March 8 alliance, specifically Hezbollah, Michel Aoun, and Walid Jumblatt, nominated Mikati to become prime minister.
 Mikati succeeded Saad Hariri, whose government was brought down by the resignation of ten of the alliance's ministers and one presidential appointee on 12 January 2011, resulting from the collapse of the Saudi-Syrian initiative to reach a compromise on the Special Tribunal for Lebanon.
 On 25 January, 68 members of the parliament of Lebanon voted in favor of nominating Mikati for Prime Minister.
 President of Lebanon Michel Suleiman then invited Mikati to head a new Lebanese government.
 The process of government formation lasted for five months due to serious disagreements between leaders.
 On 13 June 2011, Mikati became the Prime Minister of Lebanon for the second time.

 On 13 June, Mikati announced the formation of the government and stated that it would begin by "liberating land that remains under the occupation of the Israeli enemy".
 On 22 March 2013, Mikati resigned from office, due to "intensifying pressure between the pro-Assad and anti-Assad camps" and the Lebanese president accepted his resignation on 23 March 2013.
 On 6 April 2013, Tammam Salam was tasked to form a new government.